michael-ameri/gemini-api/README.md

         </dependency>

 ## JsonParser
-In order for this library to stay free of dependencies, the user must provide an implementation of the `swiss.ameri.gemini.spi.JsonParser` class.
+In order for this library to stay free of dependencies, the user must provide an implementation of the `swiss.ameri.gemini.spi.JsonParser` interface.
-Alternatively, an example gson implementation can be used with the following dependency (which includes a gson dependency)
+Alternatively, an example Gson implementation can be used with the following dependency (which includes a Gson dependency)

         <dependency>
             <groupId>swiss.ameri</groupId>